●Celsys Gets its Start in Animation Software

 ─About how much of development is influenced by those customers’ voices?

 We’re always receiving feedback on social media and through our inquiries form.
 That’s what’s good about adding features as we go, is that we are able to incorporate that feedback and make the software better for everyone.
-For example, functions like automatic coloration and pose scanning came from machine learning and R&D. After that, though, we focus on user response in order to actively incorporate that feedback to make things better for users.
+For example, functions like Colorize and Pose Scanner came from machine learning and R&D. After that, though, we focus on user response in order to actively incorporate that feedback to make things better for users.

 ─Do you have a feature you want to recommend to users that you think maybe they don’t know about?

-Brush settings can be adjusted through the tools property palette – letting you adjust parameters – but that bit is hidden from view so I think a lot of users don’t know about it.
+Brush settings can be adjusted through the Tool Property palette – letting you adjust parameters – but that bit is hidden from view so I think a lot of users don’t know about it.
 You can use it to really adjust the writing feel to your liking.
 It’s a bit of a deep cut.
-The Ai can seem complex, but it’s so that users can really customize it to their liking.
-Auto Action, noise reduction and reference layers are also great tools.
-There’s also a function to take a color from an item outside of the canvas, which is great if you’re having trouble finding just the right color to use.
+The UI can seem complex, but it’s so that users can really customize it to their liking.
+Auto Actions, noise reduction and reference layers are also great tools.
+There’s also a function to eyedrop colors from outside of the canvas, which is great if you’re having trouble finding just the right color to use.

 From a web viewpoint, we run Clip Studio Ask